 There are a few different types of Thai herbs and aromates in this salad that all need to be thinly sliced.

-How to cut kaffir lime leaves?
-Using a sharp knife, remove the thick stem in the middle of the leaf.
+Using a sharp knife, remove the thick stem in the middle of the kaffir leaf.
 Then stack a few leaves together and roll tightly together or at least fold them in half lengthwise and then thinly slice into fine strips.

 Trim the base of the lemongrass and then remove the harder outer layer of the stalk.
 Then thinly slice into rounds.